Canard (aeronautics): Variations

 Canards have several different design variations.
-These can vary from close-coupled canards (which deliberately interact with the wing’s flow to enhance lift and control), to remote canards intended to minimize coupling, to three-surface configurations which use modest foreplanes combined with conventional tails to improve trim and redundancy.
-There have also been ongoing efforts to investigate control authority across different flight regimes by studying variable incidence canards and morphing foreplanes, though high-speed applications present their own challenges in aeroelastic and thermal effects, particularly due to the immense friction between the aircraft’s surface and air molecules.
+These can vary from close-coupled canards (which deliberately interact with the wing's flow to enhance lift and control), to remote canards intended to minimize coupling, to three-surface configurations which use modest foreplanes combined with conventional tails to improve trim and redundancy.
+There have also been ongoing efforts to investigate control authority across different flight regimes by studying variable incidence canards and morphing foreplanes, though high-speed applications present their own challenges in aeroelastic and thermal effects, particularly due to the immense friction between the aircraft's surface and air molecules.

 Stealth

 Canards have been loosely speculated to compromise the forwards stealth characteristics of aircraft on the argument that they present large angular surfaces that tend to reflect radar signals forwards.
 Counterclaims to this are that the Relaxed stability of modern fighter aircraft mean that canards only have to very momentarily deflect to induce a significant pitch rate.
 Additionally, in sustained high angle of attack conditions where considerable canard deflections may increase radar cross section, the aircraft is likely already detected (defending missiles or air combat manoeuvring) or not in combat (carrier landings).
-The Eurofighter Typhoon also uses software control of its canards to reduce its effective radar cross section, a technique likely also employed by other stealth aircraft with canards.
+The Eurofighter Typhoon also uses software control of its canards to reduce its effective radar cross section, a technique likely also employed by other modern combat aircraft with canards.

 Canards have nevertheless been incorporated in some later stealth aircraft studies such as an early mock-up of Lockheed Martin's Joint Advanced Strike Technology (JAST) contender and the McDonnell Douglas X-36 research prototype.
 The Chengdu J-20 Fifth-generation fighter uses canards in the belief that they offer the optimal balance of stealth vs. aerodynamics.
 Some question whether this compromises its stealth characteristics, and the question was also posed when the F-47 was first announced, though as the images are merely initial renders and not representative of the finalized production model, this argument may not be applicable.